Updated July 5, 2026

 In Vermont, workers compensation coverage is designed to respond to a work-related injury or occupational illness by paying medical expenses, lost wages, disability benefits, vocational rehabilitation, and death benefits.
 That protection applies regardless of fault, which is important for employers in Vermont’s healthcare, manufacturing, retail, food service, and education sectors where strains, slips, repetitive-motion injuries, and other workplace incidents can happen.
 The policy also includes employer liability coverage, which is part of the protection that helps with employee injury claims under the workers comp system.

 Vermont’s requirements are straightforward at the state level: coverage is mandatory for employers with 1 or more employees, and claims are handled through the Vermont Department of Financial Regulation.
-Exemptions listed in the state data include sole proprietors, partners, and corporate officers, so the ownership structure of your business affects who must be included.
+Exemptions include sole proprietors, partners, and corporate officers, so the ownership structure of your business affects who must be included.
 The state-specific process matters because your policy should align with how Vermont expects claims to be filed and how employee status is classified.

 This coverage is not a fit for every worker arrangement.
-The product data says workers compensation generally covers employees, not independent contractors, so correct classification is important in Vermont.
+Workers compensation generally covers employees, not independent contractors, so correct classification is important in Vermont.
 If a worker is misclassified, the business could still face exposure for a work injury.
 For Vermont employers, the practical takeaway is that the policy needs to match payroll, job duties, and who is legally treated as an employee under the state’s rules.

 Coverage Included